 Projects planned under the No Build Alternative would undergo separate environmental review to define potential adverse effects to historic properties, both archaeological and architectural, and to determine appropriate mitigation measures.
-(See Section 2.3 of the Alternatives Chapter for a list of future projects under the No Build Alternative.)
+(See Section 2.3 of Chapter 2, Alternatives for a list of future projects under the No Build Alternative.)
 The No Build Alternative projects would likely result in adverse effects to cultural resources typically associated with transportation projects in a culturally rich and diverse area.
 Where historic archaeological properties have adverse effects from by the No Build Alternative projects, mitigation measures could include but not be limited to avoidance, protection, data recovery, and public education.
-The mitigation measures would be developed through a Memorandum of Agreement (MOA) or Programmatic Agreement (PA).
+The mitigation measures would be developed through a Programmatic Agreement (PA).